siamshariar/quran-radio-nextjs-app-router-ssg/README.md

-# Furqan Radio
+# Quran Radio

 ![Screenshot](./screenshot.png)

-This is the client-end repo of the furqan-radio app powered by [Deeni Info Tech](http://deeniinfotech.com/)
+This is the client-end repo of the quran-radio app powered by [Deeni Info Tech](http://deeniinfotech.com/)

 ## Features